Best Portable Chargers and Power Banks 2026: 16 Compared

 If user is flying with the power bank

-If user has an iPhone and wants wireless charging
+If user has iPhone 17/16/15 and wants fastest wireless charging

 If user needs maximum capacity regardless of portability